-The French Financial Regulator, ACPR, introduced new legislation on 16 December 2020 which means that from 1 January 2021, any customers who remain resident in France won’t be able to make certain changes to policies they have with us as we’ll not be authorised to carry on business in France.
+The French Financial Regulator, ACPR, introduced new legislation on 16 December 2020 which means that from 1 January 2021, any customer who’s resident in France won’t be able to make certain changes to policies they have with us as we’ll no longer be authorised to carry on business in France.
 This may affect you if you have a pension, bond, protection or endowment policy.

-We're sending out letters to all our customers who we think this will affect, and outlined the restrictions that we believe will apply.
+We've sent letters to French resident customers who we think this will affect and outlined the restrictions that we believe will apply.
 However, it’s important you know that these are based on our current understanding of the position under French Law and could change in the future.

 If you want to make any changes to your policy, give us a call, or speak to your adviser if you have one, to check whether the transaction is allowed under French law.

-If any new information materially changes the position from the information we’ve shared previously, we’ll contact you again to inform you.
+What will happen if any new information materially changes the position from the information we’ve shared previously with you?

 We're able to explain how your plan will be affected but we can’t give you financial advice or a recommendation.
 The best person to do this is a financial adviser.
 They can help you understand how this will affect you based on your individual circumstances.
-If you don’t already have one, you can find one at Unbiased.
+If you don't have a financial adviser, you should be able to find one in your area of France by visiting the Orias website or, if you're still in the UK, you can find one at Unbiased.

 If you also have home, motor or travel cover with us, find out how Brexit may affect your insurance policies.